We use cookies on this website.

 Problem: RDP via Bastion aggressively compresses the video stream.
 CAD applications, 3D design, video editing = catastrophic experience.

-User tests: CAD engineer reporting latency of 200-400ms and pixelation during 3D rotations in SolidWorks via Bastion.
-In direct public IP: 20ms latency, perfect fluidity.
+User tests: A CAD engineer reported latency of 200–400 ms and pixelation during 3D rotations in SolidWorks via Bastion.
+When connecting directly via a public IP address: latency of 20 ms, perfectly smooth performance.

 Workaround: use Bastion for administration only, deploy a dedicated GPU VM with public IP + ultra-restrictive NSG for graphics work.